petrov-lab/dry_lab_guides/vscode/README.md

 ### Setup SFTP

-In order to connect to Sherlock, we will need to first create a directory somewhere on our local computer for VSCode to download files into.
+In order to connect to Sherlock, we will need to first create a directory somewhere on our local computer for VSCode to download files into (ie. ~/Documents/sherlock/).
 Next we will need to go to the Extensions tab (Fifth tab on the extreme left side of the window; Cmd/Ctrl+Shift+X) and download and install the SFTP plugin by publisher:"Natizyskunk".

 The extension page has instructions on how to connect to a remote server which I will summarize here.